willsanderson/Hemma/README.md

 ## :heavy_exclamation_mark: IMPORTANT UPDATE
-Currently card-mod 4.2 is not compatible with Hemma, as it does not currently use the media query variables in the theme, causing the mobile/tablet view to use desktop variables.
+Currently card-mod 4.2 is not compatible with Hemma, as it does not use the media query variables in the theme, causing the mobile/tablet view to use desktop variables.
 Please continue to use card-mod 4.1 until a fix is released.

 ## :house_with_garden: Hemma